 This particular recipe came to fruition when we experienced our first snow storm of the season.

 But I soon realized I didn’t want to be stuck indoors with 2 kids packed with sugar.
-And, well, spinach brownies were born.
+And, well, brownies with spinach were born.

-Spinach brownies blend the best of two worlds.
-Fudgy, chocolatey brownies and super secret spinach that your kids won’t know is there.
+This spinach recipe for kids blends the best of two worlds.
+Fudgy, chocolatey brownies and super secret veggie that your kids won’t know is there.

-Deceptively simple, this hidden veggie dessert will be even better if you follow these tips.
+Deceptively simple, this treat will be even better if you follow these tips.

 Super Sneaky Spinach Brownies